QStash vs Posthook

 How Posthook works

-Posthook is a managed scheduling and delivery service.
-You schedule a hook via API — specifying a target endpoint, a delivery time, and a payload — and Posthook handles persistence, delivery, retries, and observability.
+Posthook is a managed webhook scheduler.
+You schedule a hook via API with a target endpoint, a delivery time, and a payload.
+Posthook handles persistence, delivery, retries, and observability.

 Its depth is in the operational layer around scheduling:

-• Time-native scheduling — exact UTC timestamps, local timezone with automatic DST handling, or relative delays from 1 second to 365 days
+• Time-native scheduling — exact UTC timestamps (postAt) or local timezone with automatic DST handling (postAtLocal) for any future time, or relative delays (postIn) up to 365 days

 • Per-endpoint anomaly detection — tracks failure rates per endpoint against historical baselines.
 When rates spike, alerts fire via email, Slack, or webhook.
 Recovery notifications follow when the endpoint returns to normal.